 Apart from foreigners, local businesspeople are also interested in plots within the industrial zone in Preljina.
 How do you encourage them to expand their existing operations and establish new firms?

 – The City of Čačak is a champion in terms of the amount of funding allocated for active employment policy measures, primarily for programmes in job creation, self-employment and professional work experience practise for young people.
-During this year we’ve set aside 40 million dinars for this purpose, while we are among the first in Serbia to adopt the Economic Development Programme, and we have planned to allocated an additional 10 million dinars for its implementation this year.
+During this year we’ve set aside 40 million dinars for this purpose, while we are among the first in Serbia to adopt the Economic Development Programme, and we have planned to allocate an additional 10 million dinars for its implementation this year.

 The equipping of the two industrial zones, in Preljina and Konjevići, in terms of infrastructure in 2018 has already yielded results.
 In Preljina, German company Vorwerk is finalising the construction of its 43,000 square-metre production plant, where more than 1,000 workers will be employed, while in Konjevići there are numerous companies that are expanding their existing capacities and building new facilities.
 For this year we’ve planned to adopt planning acts that will enable us to expand both industrial zones, furthering the continuation of works and the opening of new companies.